ReadOnce Transformers: Reusable Representations of Text for Transformers

 Inspired by humans' ability to read a document and extract key information from it without having to know the use case in advance, we ask the following question: Can we use transformer-based LMs to \emph{build compressed representations of text} that are example- and task-independent, and hence reusable?
 Further, can we extend text-to-text transformer architectures to consume such representations in conjunction with text?

-Prior representation learning approaches attempt to capture the meaning of sentences into a continuous vector~\cite{infersent,skipthought}.
+Prior representation learning approaches attempt to capture the meaning of sentences into a continuous vector~\cite{infersent,skipthought,sentence-bert}.
 While they have been effective on downstream classification tasks, it is unclear whether they can capture the information content of entire paragraphs.
-More importantly, these approaches were designed based on hidden representations from recurrent networks and then fed as-is to task-specific classifiers.
-In contrast, our goal is to (a) build such document representations using transformer-based LMs, and (b) combine them with example-specific text inputs in a way that can be consumed by a transformer architecture.
+Moreover, these approaches focus on building fixed-length representations that are used as the input features for task-specific classifiers.
+In contrast, our goal is to (a) use transformer-based LMs to build compressed representations that \emph{scale with the document size}, and (b) \emph{combine them with example-specific text inputs} to produce the more general text output.